Mudi-Igbinoba/Gradient-Changer/README.md

-# Gradient Changer
+# Gradient Grids
-A one page website that changes its background gradient sequentially on clicking on the previous and next button.
+A one page website that changes its background gradient sequentially on clicking on the previous and next button and also holds more functionalities.

 ## Table of contents